MRCollective/MSBuildRazorCompiler/README.md

 1. Include `SomeFile.cshtml` in your (netcoreapp3.1) project
 2. `Install-Package MSBuildRazorCompiler`
-3. Compile - you should now see `SomeFile.cshtml.generated.cs` next to your `SomeFile.cshtml`, this new file will contain a class `SomeFile` that extends `RazorLight.TemplatePage<TModel>` and will be in the namespace of your project at the folder level your file was in
+3. Compile - you should now see `SomeFile.cshtml.cs` next to your `SomeFile.cshtml`, this new file will contain a class `SomeFile` that extends `RazorLight.TemplatePage<TModel>` and will be in the namespace of your project at the folder level your file was in
 4. Execute the following code to get a rendered result (note: you'll need to add a `using RazorRenderer;`): `new SomeFile().Render(model, viewBag or null)` - there is also an async variant

 ## Intellisense